raystack/optimus/docs/guides/create-bigquery-table.md

 This will add labels, description, schema, clustering, partition over colume2 by day on the table once the `deploy` command is invoked.

-Opctl generates specification on the root directory inside datastore with directory name same as resource name, although you can change directory name to whatever you find fit to organize resources.
+Optimus generates specification on the root directory inside datastore with directory name same as resource name, although you can change directory name to whatever you find fit to organize resources.
 Directory structures inside datastore doesn't matter as long as `resource.yaml` is in a unique directory.